Construction and On-site Performance of the LHAASO WFCTA Camera: The SiPM Camera

 \subsection{Overview}

+The SiPM camera converts optical signals generated by EAS into electrical signals, and records or discards them according to triggering criteria.
+The photon flux received by the camera is determined by the energy of the primary particle and the shower core distance.
+In each observation phase, the target energy span is about two orders of magnitude.
+Each pixel of the camera is required to accommodate a dynamic range from about 10 photo-electrons (p.e.) to 32,000 p.e. according to the results of the shower and the telescope simulation.

-A SiPM camera of WFCTA consists of 64 sub-clusters, a trigger board (TB), four power distribution boards (PDB), an aluminium alloy backbone plate, and a steel housing.
-Each sub-cluster is composed of 16 light funnels, 16 SiPMs, a preamplifier board (PAB)~\cite{bibaiyang1}, two analog amplifier boards (AB)~\cite{xionghao1}, a digitizer board (DB)~\cite{zhangjinlong1}, a bias voltage and temperature compensation loop board (CLB), a power regulator board (PB) and an aluminium alloy support frame.
-Fig.\ref{fig:camera_struct} illustrates the configurations of the camera and its sub-cluster.
+A SiPM camera of WFCTA consists of 64 sub-clusters, a trigger board, four power distribution boards, an aluminium alloy backbone plate, and a steel housing.
+Each sub-cluster is composed of 16 light funnels, 16 SiPMs, a preamplifier board~\cite{bibaiyang1}, two analog amplifier boards~\cite{xionghao1}, a digitizer board \cite{zhangjinlong1}, a bias voltage and temperature compensation loop board, a power regulator board and an aluminium alloy support frame.
 The camera is cooled by an air-cooling system.
+Fig.~\ref{fig:cam_sc_struct} illustrates the configurations of the camera and its sub-cluster.

-The WFCTA electronics amplify and digitize the signals, acting as the trigger system and TCP/IP interface.
-In each observation phase, the shower energies span over 2.0 orders of magnitude, considering the signal fluctuation over a wide range of shower core distances, and consequently the photon density has a large variation.
-According to the telescope simulation results, the camera is required to have a dynamic range from about 10 photo-electrons (p.e.). to 32,000 p.e.
-This requires the electronics to accommodate a dynamic range of 3.5 orders of magnitude.
-The front-end electronics have two stages.
-In the first stage, the SiPM signals are amplified in a low noise preamplifier~\cite{bibaiyang1} with a gain of 10.0.
-In the second stage, the preamplifier output is fed in parallel into two amplifiers~\cite{xionghao1} with different gains to cope with the large dynamic range.
-The first one, with a gain of 14.1 (high gain), is used for signals with less than 1,000 p.e., while the second one, with a gain of 0.64 (low gain), is used to cover the rest of the dynamic range.
-The width of amplified signals is stretched to at least 80 ns to avoid sampling aliasing effects.
+The WFCTA electronics amplifies and digitizes the signals, and acts as the trigger system and the Ethernet interface.
+The front-end electronics has two stages.
+In the first stage, the SiPM current is converted into a voltage signal by a 3~$\Omega$ resistor, and then amplified in a low noise linear preamplifier~\cite{bibaiyang1} (OPA846, Texas Instruments) with a design gain of 10.
+In the second stage, the preamplifier output is fed in parallel into two linear amplifiers~\cite{xionghao1} (AD8012, Analog Devices) with different gains to cope with the large dynamic range.
+The first one, with a design gain of 14.1 (high gain), is used for signals with less than 800 p.e., while the second one, with a design gain of 0.64 (low gain), is used to cover the rest of the dynamic range.
+The width of the amplified signals is stretched to at least 80 ns to avoid sampling aliasing effects.